Orientation at St. Ambrose University

 Get ready to make friendships with teammates that last a lifetime, play and train in some of the finest facilities anywhere, and play for coaches who care about your development as a student, person, and athlete.
 Click below for Athletic Orientation information, including paperwork needed to start your career as a Fighting Bee!

-Welcome Week marks your first days on campus and gives you the full experience of what it means to be Ambrosian: taking an Urban Plunge to serve your community, learning together, and having fun.
+Welcome Week marks your first days on campus and gives you the full experience of what it means to be Ambrosian: serving your community, learning together, and having fun!

 Explore.
 Get inspired.
 Make a difference.

 You're beginning quite the journey – and SAU is here to support you all the way!

 College coursework isn't just showing up for class and studying, but also about everything in between: developing study skills, satisfying degree requirements, intensive study (if you want it!), and discovering what you REALLY love learning about.

 Get started with Academics information by exploring the sections below.